 Although LCIS is not invasive cancer, it increases the risk of getting invasive breast cancer in either breast .

-Although the abnormal cells are not malignant (cancer), LCIS increases the risk of getting breast cancer in either breast.
 LCIS has been considered a risk factor for breast cancer, but not a precursor (a condition that can develop into) to breast cancer.
-However, more recent evidence shows some LCIS may also develop into invasive lobular carcinoma (invasive breast cancer that begins in the lobules) [79-81].
+However, recent evidence shows some LCIS may develop into invasive lobular carcinoma (invasive breast cancer that begins in the lobules) [25-27].

 Learn about LCIS and the risk of invasive breast cancer.

-This medical care helps ensure that if breast cancer does develop, it is caught early when it is most treatable.
+This medical care helps ensure that if breast cancer does develop, it is caught early when the chances of survival are highest.

-Raloxifene is only for use among postmenopausal women, while both pre- and postmenopausal women can use tamoxifen.
+Raloxifene is only for use among postmenopausal women.
+Both pre- and postmenopausal women can use tamoxifen.

 Learn more about tamoxifen and raloxifene.

 For a summary of research studies on the use of tamoxifen and raloxifene to reduce breast cancer risk, visit the Breast Cancer Research section.

 Aromatase inhibitors are part of standard hormone therapy for estrogen receptor-positive breast cancer in postmenopausal women (learn more).
 These drugs are now under study for breast cancer risk reduction in postmenopausal women at higher risk, including women with LCIS.